When Jesus saw his mother there, and the disciple whom he loved standing nearby, he said to her, “Woman, here is your son.”

 The Effects of Pregnancy on Women’s Brains

-As it turns out, the area of the brain that loses gray matter is the region involved in social cognition that harbors the theory-of-mind neural network.
+As it turns out, the area of the brain that loses grey matter is the region involved in social cognition that harbors the theory-of-mind neural network.
 This network allows human beings to display a quality anthropologists call theory of mind.
 Along with symbolism, our theory-of-mind capacity makes us unique compared to other animals, providing scientific justification for the idea of human exceptionalism.
 As human beings, we recognize that other humans possess a mind like ours.
 Because of that recognition, we can anticipate what others are thinking and feeling.
-Our theory-of-mind capability makes possible complex social interactions that are characteristic of our species.
+Our theory-of-mind capability makes possible complex social interactions characteristic of our species.

 The Case for Human Exceptionalism Mounts

 This work highlights the elegant design of human pregnancy and child rearing—features that I take as evidence for a Creator’s handiwork.
 It is nothing short of brilliant to have the surge of sex hormones during pregnancy, priming the brain to ensure a close attachment between mother and child, at the time of birth and throughout the first few years of childhood.

 More importantly, this work adds to the mounting scientific evidence for human exceptionalism.
 Not only do humans uniquely possess theory of mind, but our theory-of-mind neural network is more complex and sophisticated than previously thought.
 It is remarkable that this neural network can be adapted and fine-tuned to ensure an intimate mother-infant attachment while maintaining relationships in the midst of complex social surroundings, typical of human interactions.

 As an interesting side note: Recent research indicates that for Neanderthals, the area of their brain devoted to maintaining social interactions was much smaller than the corresponding area in modern humans, highlighting our unique and exceptional nature even when compared to the hominids found in the fossil record.2